BBNaija: Beatrice shares opinion on housemates, says Liquorose isn't smart

 Beatrice had feelings for Pere

-In a video sighted on Instagram which seemed to be from one of Niyi and Beatrice's stop during media rounds, she revealed that she had feelings for someone in the house.
+In a video sighted on Instagram which seemed to be from one of Niyi and Beatrice's stops during media rounds, she revealed that she had feelings for someone in the house.

 The mum of one disclosed that she liked Pere, but she did not let him know because she wanted him to chase her.